U.S. House plans Friday vote on bill key to Pacific trade pact

 "We hold some cards that we previously haven't held with this president, and I think we ought to play them out," said Republican Kevin Cramer, who wants to lift an oil export ban, a move that would benefit his state of North Dakota.

 A congressional source, who asked not to be identified, said the new funding, worth $700 million, would come from cracking down on illegal tax activities.
-But because that change would be included in separate legislation, a Democratic aide said members worried it might not pass.
+But because that change would be included in separate legislation, a Democratic aide said members worried it might not pass - a fear that is addressed by having lawmakers vote on that measure first.

 Senate Republican Leader Mitch McConnell said the Senate would work "expeditiously" to approve the bill and send it to Obama.